 - Lowered healthcare costs

-- Less infant mortality ( the U.S. ranks 27th of developed countries)
+- Lower infant mortality rates (the U.S. ranks 27th of developed countries)

 - Improved school performance

 Including other less quantifiable, preferred ROI to society.
 The intangible gains associated with Basic Income Guarantee include:

 - People will be free to imagine and create garage inventions and art

 - The rediscovered ability to effectively plan one’s life

 - Reduced societal stress, improved collective mental health